Vulnerability scanning is vital for organisations trying to protect their IT systems and hardware, or uncover weaknesses before they are exploited.

 Reporting & debriefing

-Once scanning is complete, we will produce a report listing security threats and gaps in order of severity, with an explanation of the risk they pose.
+Once the scan is complete, we produce a report detailing security gaps and threats, with an explanation of their severity and risk profile.
 We will also identify the solutions or steps required to neutralise these threats.

 Where possible, our consultants and engineers will demonstrate these vulnerabilities to you to highlight the potential risk to your organisation and help you to make procedural changes if required.
 We can also assist with any technology improvements or fixes should you wish.